 We go to my mother’s house.
 There’s a huge spread with several meats, sides, and so many cakes, teas, and sweets.
-There are babies running around and cutting up, cousins playing, aunts and uncles cursing.
+Babies are running around and cutting up, cousins playing, aunts and uncles cursing.
 There’s a pig cooking outside and people are drinking by the fire, stirring stew, holding babies.
 It’s revelry.

 What’s the best culinary gift you’ve ever received?

 My wife got me a signed copy of Alton Brown’s I’m Just Here for the Food.
 It was the sweetest gift ever.
 Back in the day I was really enamored with him.
 He writes great recipes, and for a young cook that makes a big difference.
 If I’m looking for a recipe, maybe for a pie crust, I still look for one of his.